 Representativity: This CBD network design criterion is captured in a bioregional MPA network when the network consists of areas that reasonably reflect the full range of ecosystems within the bioregion, including the biotic and habitat diversity of those marine ecosystems.

 Risk: Risk refers to the uncertainty that surrounds future events and outcomes.
-It is the expression of the likelihood and impact of an event with the potential to influence the achievement of an organization's objectives.
+It is the expression of the likelihood and impact of an event on the environment.

 Social, cultural or economic values: Social, cultural or economic values (market or non-market) that can be affected by a change in an ecosystem component or function.